RAXIOM/RAXIOM/README.md

+# RAXIOM

 ## Introduction

-Our web service is designed to detect Radiogenomic Brain Tumor type RSNA-MICCAI on DICOM images of patients using AI.
+RAXIOM is designed to detect Radiogenomic Brain Tumor type RSNA-MICCAI on DICOM images of patients using AI.
 Radiogenomics is a field of medical research that combines imaging features with genomic data to identify genetic mutations in tumors.
 The RSNA-MICCAI dataset is a publicly available dataset that contains annotated brain tumor images, which can be used for training and testing machine learning algorithms.

 ## Features